Expected Goals | How To Use xG For Football Betting

 Are the top scoring strikers in the Premier League flattered by the fact their team creates more chances for them?

-I looked into it and found that during the 2016/17 season, the player who outperformed the number of goals he was expected to score by the biggest margin was in fact… top goalscorer Harry Kane.
+I looked into it and found that during the 2016/17 season (when xG first came about), the player who outperformed the number of goals he was expected to score by the biggest margin was in fact… top goalscorer Harry Kane.

-Harry Kane is deservedly regarded as the best, most prolific striker in the Premier League 2016/17 season (not that I’m biased or anything).
+Harry Kane was deservedly regarded as the best, most prolific striker in the Premier League 2016/17 season.
 He was expected to have scored 18.59 goals, but managed to score an extra 10.41.

 These statistics came from the BBC.